-This lesson introduces data visualization in Python using Matplotlib and Seaborn, showing how to build scatterplots, adjust aesthetics, and customize labels to create clear figures.
+This lesson introduces data visualization in Python using Matplotlib and Seaborn, showing how to build scatterplots, adjust aesthetics and customize labels to create clear figures.

-Explain the concept of layering in plotting and how to build a plot step by step.
+Explain the concept of layering in plotting and how to build a plot step-by-step

-Create a scatterplot using MatPlotLib and customize its aesthetics with Seaborn.
+Create a scatterplot using MatPlotLib and customize its aesthetics with Seaborn

-Apply different themes to a plot and adjust axis labels and titles.
+Apply different themes to a plot and adjust axis labels and titles

 Overview of lesson

 Plots are one of the best ways to communication and summarize results to others.
 With Matplotlib and Seaborn, you can create customizable visualizations from your data.
 Data scientists and researchers use these tools everyday to explore trends and create publication-ready figures for presentations and manuscripts.
-In this lesson, you will learn the basics of building a scatterplot and adjusting aesthetics to give you the foundation for creating any plot you may want to generate in the future.
+In this lesson, you will learn the basics of building a scatterplot and adjusting its aesthetics to give you the foundation for creating any plot you may want to generate in the future.

-Plotting Basics
+Plotting basics

 MatPlotLib is one of the most widely used plotting packages in Python.
-With it, we can create many different types of plots, including scatterplots, line plots, bar plots, boxplots, and more.
+With it, we can create many different types of plots, including scatterplots, line plots, bar plots, boxplots and more.
 The important thing to remember is that you can slowly build upon your plot, adding different layers of information to create a more informative and visually appealing plot.
 So there is no need to create a perfect plot in one step!

 We will start with drawing a simple x-y scatterplot of mean_expression versus age_in_days from new_metadata.

-Initialize a Plot with MatPlotLib
+Initialize a plot with MatPlotLib

 Table 1: DataFrame containing updated metadata for each of our 12 samples.